Microsoft Time Tracking

 You can set up Timeneye as a data source for Power BI, starting by downloading a connect file.

-You can do i from the Timeneye Integrations section:
+You can do this from the Timeneye Integrations section:

 timeneye power bi